rasikasrimal/Heartlytics/docs/ui-theming.md

 HeartLytics supports light and dark color themes.
 The default is **light** and users can toggle using the navbar button or the setting on the Settings page.
+The dark mode now employs a neutral pure-black/ash palette with a teal accent for links and calls to action, mirroring ChatGPT-style readability.
 The selection is stored in `localStorage` and a long-lived `theme` cookie so the server can render pages in the correct theme without a flash of incorrect colors.